 Triggers That Can Promote Drug Addiction

-Although compulsive behavior is typically cited as the primary root of drug addiction, individual recovery is often hindered by additional psychiatric disorders such as anxiety, depression and schizophrenia.
+Although the compulsive behavior is typically cited as the primary root of drug addiction, individual recovery is often hindered by additional psychiatric disorders such as anxiety, depression, and schizophrenia.
 Furthermore, poor life-choices do not always relate to critical stress situations, family background or even an individual’s subconscious decision-making process.